-Monthly LecturesMonthly lectures are held on the third Saturday of each month (except in the summer).
+Monthly LecturesMonthly lectures are held on the third Saturday of each month (except in the summer and December).

 Unless otherwise noted below, all meetings are held at 2:00 PM at the Community College of Philadelphia's Main campus in Center City Philadelphia, PA.